Board of Directors' Bios

 was a Managing Director for Sales/Marketing and Client Service for Scudder, Stevens & Clark, now owned by Deutsche Bank.
 She worked with major institutions (endowments, foundations, corporations, public funds) regarding equity, fixed income and global/international portfolios.

 During her career, she coordinated the firm's public relations for several years and initiated and ran a large conference for the firm's largest clients.
 Emily graduated from Smith College (B.A.) and Fordham University (M.B.A.- Finance).
-In addition to her activity with NPCCNY, she is also on the Board of Overseers for the Fordham University Schools of Business and attends the Institute of Fine Arts of NYU.
-She served on a Board of a publicly held company and several other finance committees.
+In addition to her activity with NPCCNY, she is also on the Board of Overseers for the Fordham University Gabelli Schools of Business, an Associate Board member of the Museum of Modern Art Drawings and Print Department, and attended NYU's Institute of Fine Arts.
+Emily also served on the Board of a publicly held company and Finance Committees for several nonprofit organizations.

 - Richard Souto, LeAp